Books I've Read in 2025

 Selwyn Raab

-A detailed account of the American mafia's rise and structure - perfect for someone designing a 1920s mafia board game.
-I loved the organisational complexity and real-world mechanics.
-Long but very rewarding if you like history or systems.
+A detailed account of the American mafia's rise and structure.
+I loved the organisational complexity, informal hierarchies, and how systems of trust and power form in the absence of formal institutions.
+Long but rewarding if you like history or systems thinking.

 The Last Days of Socrates